computational-psychology/stimupy/manuscript/paper.md

 fails to account for novel brightenss perception data [@vincent.maertens.ea2021; @aguilar.maertens.ea2022; @vincent.maertens.ea2022] and in which we studied human edge processing with Cornsweet stimuli in various kinds of noise (white, pink, brown, several narrowband noises) [@schmittwilken2022c].
-All these stimuli were created with Stimupy or functions that are included in the software.
+All these stimuli were created with `stimupy` or functions that are included in the software.
-Moreover, we are using Stimupy in ongoing work in our laboratory and in many student projects.
+Moreover, we are using `stimupy` in ongoing work in our laboratory and in many student projects.

 # Future Work

 In theory, there is an infinite number of stimuli which are or could be interesting in the future of vision research.
-Hence, Stimupy will by default remain under active development.
+Hence, `stimupy` will by default remain under active development.
 In future versions, we want to add more visual stimuli and more stimulus sets -- particularly dynamic stimuli which are currently not included.
-Finally, we want to foster the development of stimulus benchmarks in vision science which will be added to Stimupy.
+Finally, we want to foster the development of stimulus benchmarks in vision science which will be added to `stimupy`.

 # Acknowledgements